Swiffer

 Swiffer is an American brand of cleaning products that is made by Procter & Gamble.
 Introduced in 1999, the brand uses the "razor-and-blades" business model, whereby the consumer purchases the handle assembly at a low price, but must continue to purchase replacement refills and pads over the lifespan of the product.
 Swiffer has become a half-billion dollar brand in fifteen countries.

 Origin

-The electrostatic cleaning system which P&G sells under the Swiffer brand was created by Kao Japan.
-An excerpt from a 1999 BizJournals article explains that "P&G can't claim it came up with the [Swiffer] idea on its own.
-A similar product was already on the market in Japan, by a company called Kao".
-"KAO was marketing this product in Japan for five years," said Cynthia Georgeson, spokeswoman for S.C.
-Johnson, a $5 billion-a-year, family-run business with brands including Pledge, Johnson Wax, Raid and Windex.
-King said P&G knew of the Kao product, but did not seek a licensing agreement."
+In 1995, the Japanese Kao Corporation created the electrostatic cleaning market with the release of its Quickle Wiper product.
+Quickle "became the model for [Procter & Gamble's] Swiffer brand", though Procter & Gamble "did not seek a licensing agreement" and the Quickle Wiper was licensed to S. C. Johnson & Son.

 Products

 Current products

 All the products below have a refill system.
 Both the product and the refills are currently marketed.